cocide/PlasmaTrim-CLI/README.md

 PlasmaTrim-CLI
 ==============
 ###Basic CLI applications which utilize the PlasmaTrim library
-Simply run make from the root directory to compile.
+Simply run `make` from the root directory to compile then optionally run `sudo make install`.
+On a Windows system compile with MinGW and GNU make.
 Including the ptrim-lib.h and hidapi.h will allow you to use these functions with your software, however you will need to handle all the hidapi connections.
 Anyone may use this under the GPLv3 license.